Vahe1994/AQLM/README.md

 Main CLI arguments:
 - `CUDA_VISIBLE_DEVICES` - by default, the code will use all available GPUs.
 If you want to use specific GPUs (or one GPU), use this variable.
-- `MODEL_PATH` - a path to either hugginface hub (e.g. meta-llama/Llama-2-7b-hf) or a local folder with transformers model and a tokenizer.
+- `MODEL_PATH` - a path to either Hugging Face hub (e.g. meta-llama/Llama-2-7b-hf) or a local folder with transformers model and a tokenizer.
 - `DATASET_PATH` - either a path to calibration data (see above) or a standard dataset `[c4, ptb, wikitext2]`
    - for llama-2 models, you can use `DATASET_PATH=./data/red_pajama_n=1024_4096_context_length.pth` for a slice of RedPajama (up to 1024 samples)
 - `--nsamples` - the number of calibration data _sequences_.
 If this parameter is not set, take all calibration data avaialble.